WHY NETCDF AND OPENDAP?

 What is OPeNDAP

 OPeNDAP is a protocol enabling the use of data from a remote server without the need to download the data files.
 This includes inspection of the embedded metadata as well as specific ranges, slices and subsamples of the data.
 Conversely, a server can be configured to serve a set of data files (e.g. a time series with a file for each month of data) as a single dataset.
-While much of this is directly accessible with a web browser, most powerful use of OPeNDAP is through the interfaces that are available for Pyhon, Java, Matlab etc.
+While much of this is directly accessible with a web browser, most powerful use of OPeNDAP is through the interfaces that are available for Python, Java, Matlab etc.

 OPeNDAP is especially suited (but not strictly limited) to netCDF data.